jgarcia5413/thingsconf2019/README.md

 # Workshop at The Things Conference UK 2019 - how to collect your IoT data via MQTT, store in a NoSQL database, then display data as a graph
-# This assumes you already have a LoRaWAN device and a registered account on thethingsnetwork.org
+# This assumes you already have a LoRaWAN device and a registered account on thethingsnetwork.org with access to the TTN console and a suitable application already created.
-# Also required is an internet connection and nodejs LTS (I tested this with v11.6.0) installed
+# Also required is Node.js - tested with LTS (currently version 10.16.3) installed
-# You should be familiar with nodeJS to follow these instructions!
+# You should be familiar with Node.js to follow these instructions!

 Just a hint - basic items are named differently in SQL and NoSQL databases. database in both is the same, tables in SQL are collections in NoSQL, records in SQL are documents in NoSQL.